LottieFiles/lottie-docs/docs/aep.md

 ### `wsnm`

-Utf-16 encoded string, referring to the screen layout?
+Utf-16 encoded string, contains the name of the "workspace" (window layout in AE)

 It's always followed by an `Utf8` with the same content.